DRIVER-EU/test-bed-design/doc/GLOSSARY.md

 ## Trial

 A trial is a test of the performance, qualities, or suitability of a solution.
+A solution, in this context, is something that solves a crisis management gap.